Devin Booker returns, NBA-leading Suns rout Hornets 137-106

 Charlotte made just six shots in the quarter, shooting 21%.
 The Hornets converted just 1 of 11 3-point tries.
 Ball was scoreless on six shots in the quarter.

-Hornets forard Cody Martin was placed in the NBA’s health and safety protocol on Sunday, but there were no other players affected.
+Hornets forward Cody Martin was placed in the NBA’s health and safety protocol on Sunday, but there were no other players affected.
 Three games were postponed league-wide Sunday.

-“Everybody’s trying to do their best,” Suns coach Monty Williams said.
+“Everybody’s trying to do their best,” Williams said.
 “We want to coach and play but we’re all dealing with it.
 It’s affecting everybody.
 Every time you hit refresh there’s a new person in the protocol.
 It’s unfortunate but we’ve dealt with it also.”

 The game was played with two game officials.
 Zach Zerba and Eric Dalen, originally scheduled, were held out of the game.
 Brent Barnaky, the other scheduled referee, was joined by NBA referee Bill Kennedy, who lives in the Phoenix area.